 In 1995, McGuiness was elected a Fellow of the National Academy of Human Resources in recognition of his leadership in proceedings before a Department of Labor commission during the Clinton administration and resulting changes in labor policy.
 In 2019, he was elected a Distinguished Fellow in the Academy, a lifetime achievement award for his work in the human resource field.

 McGuiness was the senior partner of McGuiness, Yager & Bartl, a public policy law firm in Washington, DC, that served as the association management company for HR Policy Association’s various endeavors.
 He was also president and CEO of Heath Care Policy Roundtable LLC which provides health care offerings to large employers, including Retiree Health Access and National Health Access.
 He remains active in the Roundtable.

-From 1981 to 1984, Mr. McGuiness served as Chairman of the Civil Rights Reviewing Authority of the Department of Health and Human Services.
-From 1979 to 1980, Mr. McGuiness served as a Special Counsel to Senator Richard Lugar (R-IN) during the drafting of the Chrysler bailout program.
-In 1995, Mr. McGuiness was elected a Fellow of the National Academy of Human Resources and has served on the Board of Directors of its related foundation.
+From 1981 to 1984, McGuiness served as Chairman of the Civil Rights Reviewing Authority of the Department of Health and Human Services.
+From 1979 to 1980, he was Special Counsel to Senator Richard Lugar (R-IN) during the drafting of the Chrysler bailout program.
 He is a graduate of Principia College and the American University School of Law.
 A member of the District of Columbia bar, he is the author of several publications and commentary on workplace policy.